jasn17/CPSC-3600/Chapter-8/linux-file-sys.md

 - **/boot**
 	- Contains boot loader files and the compressed Linux kernel images.
 	- The kernel file (e.g., `vmlinuz-6.8.0-57-generic`) is the image used at boot time.
-	- Older kernels may be kept as backups in case the current one fails.
+	- Older kernels 1 version behind may be kept as backups in case the current one fails.

 # Device Files
 - **/dev**